 The best recruiters know that the difference between being average at your job and being great at your job is spending time on the things that matter, and tracking your time can be an eye opening exercise.
 Realizing that you spend too much time on sourcing, qualifying or doing record management and not enough time on candidate follow up will allow you to plan and change.

 Better candidate communication is key to overcoming their hesitancy to work with recruiters.
-To achieve this, consider the small things in your day that can be made quicker and more efficient so that you can get back to managing relationships (or eating the two-year-old cheddar you’re probably craving after reading this.
-We all have our priorities).
+To achieve this, consider the small things in your day that can be made quicker and more efficient so that you can get back to managing relationships.